 - Given my girlfriend more realistic expectations.

-- Hiked solo rather than with my husband.
+- Hiked solo and not with my husband.

 - Not had the hiking partner I had, I would go it alone next time.